neuralinfo/Assignments/README.md

      you find in task 2.1.
 Then, write a program to find the un-followd friends after a week for the top 10 users( users that have the highest number of followers in  task 2.1) since the time that you extracted the tweets.

   2.4- .Write a python program and use NLTK to analyze the top 30 retweets of task 2.1 as positive or negative (sentiment analysis).
+This is bonus question.

 ##3-Storing and Retrieving Task##